Git-Vasanth/Automated-Summarization-Tool-for-Information-Retrieval/README.md

 ## Key Details:

-**Functionality:** The project leverages Streamlit for PDF reading and OpenAI's vector embeddings for understanding and processing queries.
+**Functionality:** The system utilizes Streamlit for robust PDF parsing and integrates OpenAI's vector embeddings for advanced natural language understanding and query processing.

-**Accuracy:** It reliably provides answers to questions, stating "I don't have context to answer" when it encounters unfamiliar queries.
+**Accuracy:** It provides reliable responses to queries, gracefully handling unfamiliar topics with a response indicating lack of context.

-**Speed:** Responses are generated within 3 seconds, ensuring quick interaction.
+**Speed:** Responses are generated in under 3 seconds, ensuring rapid user interaction and feedback

-**Improvement Plans:** Future plans include enhancing its conversational abilities and deploying the system on AWS for broader accessibility.
+**Improvement Plans:** Future enhancements aim to bolster conversational capabilities through advanced dialogue management techniques.
+Additionally, deployment on AWS is planned to expand accessibility and scalability.

 **Screenshots:**